DerrickNgigi/civicvoicestodo/README.md

 Civic Voices is a project designed to manage users and tasks while incorporating OTP verification and email notifications.

+The project has been developed on Nestjs a framework build on the nodejs environment.

+The project is hosted on Railway a platform that allows you to deploy your projects with ease.

+The project utilizes mailtrap for email testing and nodemailer for sending emails.

+The project is supported by Postgres database for data storage.

 ---

 ## Installation